T-AbdelAlim/CraniumPy/README.md

 5. To get started check out the documentation in  ```/resources/documentation.pdf```

-## CraniumPy as an executable
+## Run CraniumPy as an executable (optional)
-If you want to run this tool locally from an executable file:
+If you want to run this tool locally from an executable file (.exe):

 1. Install pyinstaller:
 ```